-I like to use that microphone, because it can take that loud sound very well and accurately.
+I like to use that microphone because it can take that loud sound very well and accurately.
 It also has a body and head that can take hits if it accidentally does.
-It’s a basest and workhouse.
+It’s a beast and a workhouse.
 My friends at Sweetwater have discussed and agree as well.

 WHAT ABOUT DRUM MIC KITS?

 I love drum mic kits and not just for starting out.
 They are set-up for each drum, for instance, your kick, toms, overheads and snare.
 Pretty much everything you need to get started.
 I personally like the tom-tom mics and over-heads.

 Some of these mics are clip-on, and those can really come in handy.
 Particularly I really like the Sennheiser drum mic kit.
 The e604 is great on toms and I actually really love it on the snare.
 When running live sound I often use this one too.

 This one has a great response and the sound is a bit fatter.
 Meaning, I think it gives a little more depth when recording or running it live.
 But much like the SM 57, it is small and can be hidden.
 The one problem I found vs. the 57 is that it is far less versatile when positioning it on the snare.